EficodeDemoOrg/copilot-java/Copilot-Exercises-JetBrains.md

         ```
     3. Review Copilot's explanation.

-### Exercise 1.2: Understanding a Specific Class (`#file`)
+### Exercise 1.2: Understanding a Specific Class (Adding File Context)

 * **Purpose:** To dive deeper into the functionality of a single class.
 * **Steps:**
-    1. Open the Copilot Chat window.
+    1. Open the Copilot Chat window (in "Ask" or "Edits" mode).
-    2. In the chat input, type `#file:` and then start typing `OpenWeatherMapClient`.
-Select the correct file from the suggestions that appear.
+    2. Click the `+` or `+ Add Files` button.
+    3. In the file dialog, select `src/main/java/com/weather/app/OpenWeatherMapClient.java`.
-    3. Append your question to the prompt:
+    4. With the file added to the context, type your question in the prompt:
         ```
-        #file:src/main/java/com/weather/app/OpenWeatherMapClient.java /explain Explain the role of this class.
+        /explain Explain the role of this class.
 How does it fetch data from the API?
         ```
-    4. Analyze the response.
+    5. Analyze the response.

-### Exercise 1.3: Explaining Dependencies (`#file`)
+### Exercise 1.3: Explaining Dependencies (Adding File Context)

 * **Purpose:** To understand the project's external libraries.
 * **Steps:**
     1. Open the Copilot Chat window.
-    2. Use the `#file` variable to reference the `pom.xml`:
+    2. Click the `+` button and add the `pom.xml` file to the context.
+    3. Type your prompt:
         ```
-        #file:pom.xml /explain Explain the roles of the main dependencies listed here, such as Jackson and JUnit.
+        /explain Explain the roles of the main dependencies listed here, such as Jackson and JUnit.
         ```
-    3. Review the explanation.
+    4. Review the explanation.

 ### Exercise 1.4: Generating Documentation (`/doc`)